 Now, you are obviously not going to try and sell everything that is available on Amazon.
 You are going to specialize in a certain area (your niche) and which is typically something you are already interested in and quite likely know a lot about.
 Let’s say you are interested in cooking and have a kitchen full of all sorts of fun small appliances.
 This would make a great niche as there are literally thousands of small appliances available on Amazon that you could advertise on your website.
 You would attract potential purchasers to your website by writing and publishing interesting articles on topics related to the items you are advertising.
-When someone goes to Amazon and purchases one of those items you earn a commission from Amazon.
+When someone reads one of those articles and then goes to Amazon and purchases one of those items you earn a commission from Amazon.

 In practice, of course, there is a lot more involved, but that is the essence of it.

 The beauty of affiliate marketing is that it costs practically nothing to get started (that was huge for us).
 All you need physically is a computer and an internet connection.
 You will also need a website, hosting for that website and a little bit of training as you get started but there are programs available that will provide all that for as little as $29.00 per month.
 The only other thing you will need is patience because affiliate marketing is not a get-rich-quick scheme.
 It takes time for your website to gain authority and attract the visitors (traffic) who are going to buy the products you are advertising there.

 So that’s what we do now, and we love it.
 We live on the island Cozumel, off the Caribbean coast of Mexico, and our days are spent researching products, writing, and working on our website.